Lekan128/Word-Spell-Checker/README.md

-# Word-Spell-Checker
+## Word-Spell-Checker
-A spell checker by Peter Norvig rewritten in java
+A spell checker by Peter Norvig(http://norvig.com/spell-correct.html) rewritten in java

+To set up just copy the code.